 I have tried other ham recipes and my family keeps asking for this one.
 Works for me because it is a dump-and-go type of recipe.
 Get the ingredients into the slow cooker and let that do the work.
 The result is a tender ham with minimal prep time.

 If you’ve never made a whole ham recipe before, I understand if you’re feeling a little intimidated right now.
 Take the guesswork out of your Holiday cooking.
 You got this.

+To glaze the ham, I use the drippings from the slow cooker.
+Just thicken and ladle over the ham and place it in the oven in a baking pan for 20 minutes on 400 degrees Fahrenheit.
 The sticky sweet ham glaze will crisp up in the oven.
-Pair this glaze with this moist spiral ham; add he bits of pineapple, and everyone wants a bite.
+Pair this glaze with this moist spiral ham; add the bits of pineapple, and everyone wants a bite.

 Finger-licking good Holiday Ham